rainerschoe/worktime/Readme.md

 ## Summary
 A simple worktime tracker.

 It automatically records your work time based on mouse/keyboard activity.

+## Concept

+### Automatic activity monitoring
+A work pause is detected as follows:

+1. Keyboard/Mouse activity is monitored
+2. Periods of mouse/keyboard inactivity are classified as
+    - Worktime if they are shorter than `timeout_minutes` (default=10).
+    - Pause if they are longer
+3. Classification is done as soon as mouse/keyboard activity is detected again after idle time
+4. A new worktime entry is started after every pause

+### User interface

+#### Reading worktime:
+The data storage is kept in memory and provides filtering/formatting functions.

+Currently the only implemented output is to print a summary of the current day:

 Example user output:
 ```